 - Projects Supported: The project must be designed to improve (or prevent degradation of) the water quality of Puget Sound and its watershed.
 We particularly encourage proposals that will benefit water quality in the following areas:

-- Eastern shore of Puget Sound from Olympia to the Canadian border, including the eastern part of the Salish Sea.
+- Eastern shore of Puget Sound from Mt.
+Vernon to the Canadian border, including the eastern part of the Salish Sea.

 - The waters of central Puget Sound, especially Elliott Bay and the Duwamish River Watershed.

 - Tributaries north of Bellingham, including Nooksack River and Lumni River watershed.

 - Applicant requirements: The applicant must demonstrate the capacity to complete the proposed project, including experience in successfully conducting similar or otherwise related work in the past.

 - Non-profit Status: The applicant must be a 501(c)3 organization, fiscally-sponsored by a 501(c)3, or a governmental or tribal entity.
 If your small neighborhood-based organization has a compelling project, the Rose Foundation may be willing to act as your fiscal sponsor for this grant proposal.
 Please contact us for details